kanosy88/RobloxManager/README.md

 - Possibility to run it in the background (Do not need to have the window constantly open)
 - Receive notification when your friends join a game or when they launch Roblox Studio
 - Join the friend's server when click on the notification
-- Save cookies after each launch (safe way)
+- Save your cookies encrypt after each launch of the application with to the Electron encryption module [safeStorage](https://www.electronjs.org/fr/docs/latest/api/safe-storage#m%C3%A9thodes)

 ## 🛠️ Upcoming Features